Ephemare Mission in Bermuda and in Guadeloupe

 For 3 days, the vessel travelled between the beaches of Le Viard (Petit-Bourg) and Malendure (Basse-Terre), sites in which this European research programme took samples of macro and micro plastic waste in collaboration with Dr. Soazig Lemoine, senior lecturer at the University of the French West Indies.

-The samples collected are currently being analysed in the laboratories partnering the EPHEMARE project, with a view to studying the quantity, the type and the toxicity of the microplastics present in the ecosystem’s various environments.
+The samples collected were analysed in the laboratories partnering the EPHEMARE project, with a view to studying the quantity, the type and the toxicity of the microplastics present in the ecosystem’s various environments.

 The EPHEMARE mission is also about exchanging with other local scientists and the general public.
 In Bermuda, we organised a workshop about the issue of plastic pollution and in Guadeloupe there was a conference for the general public at the University of the French West Indies to exchange ideas about the context of local pollution.